Ralf Schumacher: 2011

-On 6 April 2011, it was confirmed that Schumacher would remain at HWA for 2011 and was partnered by Paffett, Spengler and Jamie Green.
-Schumacher started off the season by taking his first podium in DTM with third place at the Hockenheimring.
-However, Schumacher was unable to capitalize on his result as he finished outside the point scoring positions at the next race held at Zandvoort.
-He later secured his second podium of the season with a second-place finish at the Red Bull Ring, which remained his best result in DTM.
-Schumacher was unable to take further points in Lausitz, but managed to clinch sixth place in Norisring.

-Despite the early successes of Schumacher in the first part of the season, he was able to only secure one further point scoring finish at Brands Hatch and suffered retirements at the races held at the Nürburgring, where he collided with Mücke driver David Coulthard and received a suspended penalty, and Oscherleben, from a collision with Audi driver Filipe Albuquerque.
+On 6 April 2011, it was confirmed that Schumacher would remain at HWA for 2011 and was partnered by Paffett, Spengler, and Jamie Green.
+Schumacher started off the season by taking his first two podiums in DTM with third place at the Hockenheimring and second at the Red Bull Ring, which remained his best result in DTM.
+Schumacher was unable to take further points in Lausitz but managed to clinch sixth place in Norisring.
+Despite the early successes of Schumacher in the first part of the season, he was able to only secure one further point scoring finish at Brands Hatch, and suffered retirements at the races held at the Nürburgring, where he collided with Mücke driver David Coulthard and received a suspended penalty, and Oscherleben, from a collision with Audi driver Filipe Albuquerque.
 Schumacher managed to finish the races in Valencia and at the Hockenheimring, albeit outside the point scoring positions.
 Schumacher finished the season eighth in the Drivers' Championship, scoring 21 points.

 2012

 On 20 October 2011, it was announced that Schumacher would remain at HWA for the 2012 season, and was once again partnered by Green and Paffett who were joined by new signing Christian Vietoris.
-Schumacher's season got off well: he clinched consecutive points scoring finishes in the first two races of the season, and managed to secure further finishes in the races held at Brands Hatch and the Red Bull Ring, although Schumacher did not finish in the points scoring positions.
+Schumacher's season got off well as he clinched consecutive points scoring finishes in the first two races of the season, and managed to secure further finishes in the races held at Brands Hatch and the Red Bull Ring, although Schumacher did not finish in the points scoring positions.
 He was forced into retirement at the next race held at the Norisring due to an electrical failure while leading.

-However, this marked a turning point in Schumacher's season as he managed to finish the remaining five races of the season.
-He managed to secure points finishes in the races held at Zandvoort and the season finale at the Hockenheimring.
-He also managed to finish the races held at Oschersleben and in Valencia, although he secured no points.
+This marked a turning point in Schumacher's season as he managed to finish the remaining five races of the season, including two points finishes in the races held at Zandvoort and the season finale at the Hockenheimring.
 Schumacher finished the season 17th in the Drivers' Championship, with 10 points.

-Driver management
+Post-DTM career

 Schumacher announced his retirement from active motorsport in March 2013 and would enter a management role at Mücke Motorsport, as well as becoming a shareholder in the team.
 In his role, he assists in the mentoring of young drivers signed with Mercedes-Benz.
+Schumacher had a guest role in an episode of the RTL television crime series Alarm for Cobra 11 – The Highway Police in 2015.
+He took over the running of the ADAC Formula 4 team HTP Junior Team Ungar with Mercedes DTM technical chief Gerhard Ungar from 2016; Schumacher had previously with Peter Mücke ran the Berlin-based RSC Mücke Motorsport team in the GP3 Series in 2010 and 2011.

+In 2019, Schumacher became a pundit and co-commentator at Formula One races for the pay-TV channel Sky Deutschland.
+He made a one-off return to racing when he entered the Nürburgring round of the Prototype Cup Germany and shared a US Racing-fielded Ligier JS P320 LMP3 car with his son David in August 2024.
+The duo won the two races held that weekend.